alban-read/M1-MICRO-FORTH/README.md

 ### Inspiration

-Inspired by FORTH, especially micro computer FORTHs of the 1980s.
+Inspired by FORTH, especially the micro computer FORTHs of the 1980s.

 ### purpose